List of iZombie characters: Ravi Chakrabarti

-Ravi Chakrabarti (portrayed Rahul Kohli) is a medical examiner, Liv's best friend and boss, and Major's eventual roommate.
+Ravi Chakrabarti (portrayed by Rahul Kohli) is a medical examiner, Liv's best friend and boss, and Major's eventual roommate.
 He knows Liv's secret and assists her whenever he can to protect as well as study her, expressing an interest in finding a cure for her condition.
 He used to work for the Centers for Disease Control and Prevention but was fired for his obsession with preparing for an attack with biological weapons.
 The character has romantic feelings for Liv's best friend Peyton, whom he dated briefly in the first season.

 In the third-season finale, Ravi tests a vaccine for the zombie virus on himself; for which he asks Liv to scratch him.
 Discussing the character's future, Kohli stated "I love playing the human dynamic, it's what the audience can connect with.
 However, it's tempting [to want to play a zombie.]"

 In the fourth-season premiere it is revealed that the vaccine was not completely effective, and that Ravi suffers from periodic flare-ups during which he temporarily becomes a zombie for a few days before reverting into a human.
 He also gets back together with Peyton, expressing their love for each other.